yaseenkady/tree.pro/tree/14_metabolic/4_hco3/metabolic_alkalosis.md

 Low H in serum.

-GI or kidneys lose H.
+Caused by GI or kidneys losing H or cells not excreting H.

-Hypokalemia fail to pump out H from cells.

 # <